-The main problem of using the traditional PA techniques in the TOF setup is posed by the contradictory requirements of a large angular acceptance on the one hand, and of the well-collimated beams on the other.
+The main problem of using the traditional PA techniques in the TOF setup is posed by the contradictory requirements of a large angular acceptance on the one hand, and of the wellcollimated beams on the other.
 Indeed, a beam collimation is required both in the Heusler crystal PA setup [1,8] and in the PA setup with the supermirror-bender transmission polarizers (SBTP) [9].
 One venue for the PA on the TOF instruments is opened by the recent progress in developing the polarized 3He transmission cells [10].
 However, while the great potential of this approach is unquestionable, it has not yet been established as a reliable technique where the large angular apertures are required.
 An alternative approach consists in using the multi-channel setup by replicating the traditional, collimated-beam PA devices covering the large range of scattering angles.
 Such scheme is currently employed on the D7 spectrometer at the ILL [10].
-Here we describe the multi-channel PA setup with the transmission polarizers proposed for the Hybrid
+Here, we describe the multi-channel PA setup with the transmission polarizers proposed for the hybrid spectrometer (HYSPEC) at the pulsed spallation neutron source (SNS) [11].